 Just as millions of people send money internationally every year, millions of people are also on the other end receiving that money from abroad.
-You could be receiving an international payment as a freelancer from an overseas client, from a loved one who is working abroad, or for a myriad of other reasons – and the good news is that these days, send and receiving money from abroad is more accessible than ever.
+You could be receiving an international payment as a freelancer from an overseas client, from a loved one who is working abroad, receiving inheritance abroad, or for a myriad of other reasons – and the good news is that these days, send and receiving money from abroad is more accessible than ever.

 While your bank account may seem like the most convenient way to receive money from overseas, it may not be the cheapest way.
 In this article, we’re covering everything you may need to know if you are expecting to receive an international money transfer to help you find the best option for your transfer needs.